andreasVHoly/ml_prac3/README.txt

 Q1:

-It took 204 iteration to reach and error of 0.
+It took 204 iteration to reach and error of 0 on the Ubuntu lab machines.
+It took 207 iteration to reach and error of 0 on my Windows laptop.

 Q2: